Don’t let the weather keep your dog from getting the exercise they need!

 Hallway fetch is also a good way to start teaching fetch as it limits where your dog can go before bringing the ball back to you.

-This limits her trips up and down the stairs while also adding in the challenge of not knowing where the ball will go next.
+This limits the number of times she runs up and down the stairs while also adding in the challenge of not knowing where the toy will go next.

 Tug of War

 Tug-a-jug is a great toy if your dog loves tug of war, but you don’t want to play it as much as your dog.
-Instead of tug of war with a person, your dog plays tug of war with a jug of treats on the other end instead of a person.
+Instead of tug of war with a person, your dog plays tug of war with a jug of treats.

 Your dog will need to push, pull, and twist the rope to get the treats to fall out of the jug.